Shedding pounds does not require a complete diet-and-exercise overhaul. Do this instead.

 The most budget-conscious solution is to buy the cheaper, family-size package at the store and portion out servings into individual baggies.
 But if your motivation is lagging, that task will seem like a huge burden.

 Instead, start by buying the smaller, single-serving packages at the store, Rosenbloom says.
 They may be a little pricier, but the built-in portion control is worth it.
 Once you get used to your eating tweaks and your motivation increases, you can start packaging them out yourself to save some cash.

 6. Lowball Your Exercise Routine to Start

 If you give it a 7 or an 8, it’s probably realistic and a good place to start.
-If you give it a 4, then you need to reassess your plans.
-There’s no such thing as too small of a goal to start.
-The key is committing to something you know you can achieve—without question.
+But if you give it a 4, then you need to reassess your plans.
+There’s no such thing as too small of a goal to start—especially if you’ve never exercised before.
+The key is committing to something you know you can achieve.

 Once you come up with a number, mark each day you intend to exercise on a calendar, Gentilcore suggests, so you can actually cross it off.
 “There is just something magical about checking something off that provides the motivation to continue with it,” he says.

 7. Set a Goal That Has Nothing to Do with Your Weight